MaxedPC08/Astrolabe/README.md

 # Astrolabe
+Astrolabe 2 is out!!!
+For installation instructions, please see the [Installation](#installation) section below.
 ## Overview
 Astrolabe is a vision processing software designed specifically for FRC teams.
 Astrolabe has two ends, a server, usually the coprocessor, and a client, usually the driver station or the robot, whichever is connected to the server.
 The server is